SingaporeMotherhood | Parenting

 True A&E medical emergency story: a friend’s toddler shoved a foam bit from a toy up his nostril.
 He spent a few minutes sticking his tiny fingers up that orifice, trying to dig the offending article out.
 When my friend realised that her child was too quiet (a sure sign of trouble when you have boys), it was too late.
 The foam bit was firmly wedged in his tiny nostril.
 Panicked, my friend sped her young one to the Accident and Emergency (A&E) department.

 They waited for two hours before the kid was seen by a doctor, and another hour before he was treated.
-By that time, the poor child was practically asleep on his feet (completely spent after a bout of prolonged screaming in the treatment room), his baby sister was already asleep in my friend’s arms, and my friend was ready to collapse from the extended period of stress.
+By that time, the poor child was practically asleep on his feet (completely spent after a bout of prolonged screaming in the treatment room), his baby sister was already asleep in my friend’s arms, and my friend was ready to collapse from the stress.

 Generally, the A&E department is the busiest place in a hospital, so you’ll have to wait a long time to get treated.
 As a result, most of us avoid going to the A&E department even when we feel extremely unwell, unless there is an emergency that we do not know how to deal with.
 In addition, we tend to feel that treatment costs will be higher there.